deadlight/0atman.com/content/wudang.md

 ![](http://i.imgur.com/SOmiEqk.jpg)

 My girlfriend & I are going to [Wudang Mountain](http://www.wudanggongfu.com/), in the central province of Hubei, China, to study at a Daoist academy for 2 months.
-The syllabus contains [qigong](https://en.wikipedia.org/wiki/Qigong), [tai chi](https://en.wikipedia.org/wiki/Tai_chi), as well as meditation and other esoterica.
+The syllabus contains kungfu, [qigong](https://en.wikipedia.org/wiki/Qigong), [tai chi](https://en.wikipedia.org/wiki/Tai_chi), as well as meditation and other esoterica.
 I will use my spare time to study Mandarin.

 I'm excited about this rather unique opportunity to lay a foundation of mental and physical health for us for years to come.